Average Distance in a General Class of Scale-Free Networks with Underlying Geometry: Abstract

 In this paper we study a generic augmented version of Chung-Lu random graphs.
 We analyze a model where the edge probability of two vertices can depend arbitrarily on their positions, as long as the marginal probability of forming an edge (for two vertices with fixed weights, one fixed position, and one random position) is as in Chung-Lu random graphs.
 The resulting class contains Chung-Lu random graphs, hyperbolic random graphs, and geometric inhomogeneous random graphs as special cases.

 Our main result is that every random graph model in this general class has the same average distance as Chung-Lu random graphs, up to a factor $1+o(1)$.
 This shows in particular that specific choices, such as the underlying geometry being Euclidean or the dependence on the distance being inversely polynomial, do not significantly influence the average distance.
-The proof also yields that our model has a giant component and polylogarithmic diameter with high probability.
+The proof also shows that every random graph model in our class yields a giant component and polylogarithmic diameter with high probability.